ZachyZhu/The-Fates/README.md

 ##  data visualization
-We used the amazing plot package(plotly) and wordcloud to visualize all the pictures, here are two samples of our visualization:
+We used the amazing plot package(plotly) and wordcloud to visualize all the pictures.

 ## Text mining and data analytics of tweets